jmda8400/Weather-API/README.md

-A web page with a bootstrap based carousel and an integrated weather API.
+A Django based web page with a bootstrap based carousel and an integrated weather API.

 ## Getting Started